Skip to main content

 • The report of the planning authority and any recommendations made by resolution by the elected members and the administrator's record of the meeting which were appended,

-• Any additional information submitted in response to a Board request,
+• Any additional information submitted in response to a Commission request,

 • The written record of any meetings held in connection with the application,